samsledje/philharmonic/README.md

 ## Installation

 For the simplest installation, you can install via `pip`.
 For more control over use of computational resources or running of individual steps, we recommend cloning this repository and installing with [Poetry](https://github.com/python-poetry/poetry).

 ```bash
 pip install philharmonic
 ```

 > [!NOTE]
-> We also recommend installing [Cytoscape](https://cytoscape.org/) to visualizing the resulting networks.
+> We also recommend installing [Cytoscape](https://cytoscape.org/) to visualize the resulting networks.
  <!-- You may need to swap out the pytorch-cuda version for your specific system. -->

 ## Usage